-INDIA - Amul brand name of Gujarat Co-operative Milk Marketing Federation subsidiary, Palanpur-based Banas Dairy (Banaskantha District Co-operative Milk Producers Union Limited) will be setting up dairy plant in Varanasi, Uttar Pradesh state, writes Jagdish Kumar.
+INDIA - Amul brand name of Gujarat Co-operative Milk Marketing Federation subsidiary, Palanpur-based Banas Dairy (Banaskantha District Co-operative Milk Producers Union Limited) will be setting up dairy plant in Varanasi, Uttar Pradesh state.

-The plant will be set up with an investment of $34 million to $42 million and will process 500,000 liters of milk daily.
+The plant will be set up with an investment of $34 million to $42 million and will process 500,000 litres of milk daily.

 The plant at Karkhianv industrial area near Varanasi airport will start functioning in the next few months and will come up with an area of 30 acres of land provided by the state government.